by Todd Walker

 Materials and Tools

-- Three green saplings – each about 6 to 7 feet tall
+- Three green wrist-size saplings about 7 feet tall

 - 20 feet of thin, strong cordage – tarred bank line works great (find it in Hunting and Fishing departments of box stores)